Correctional Officer

 Best Rated

-Asked by question to all about 5 years ago
+Asked by Carly almost 5 years ago

 Why do so many people think Gorge Floyd was a race issue?

-Asked by Parker about 5 years ago
+Asked by Parker over 5 years ago

 A great many people only see RACE when you have negative interaction between White people and not-White people.
 Since they knew each other it is just as possible it was a personal issue, or even simply an asshole cop issue.
 But a lot of people get political power out of it being a race issue.
 (Plus maybe it was.)